GhostSanket14/College-activity-tracker/README.md

 # college-activity-tracker
-Hello, I am Sanket Hodage and this is my Final year project, a website to keep track of college clubs and their activities.
+Hello, I am Sanket Hodage and this is my Final year project, a website to keep track of college cultural and technical clubs and their activities.

-# Stack:
-stack is SpringBoot and React with MySQL as a database.

 # Project Idea:
-A website for keeping track of all various clubs and activities carried by clubs.
-We consider clubs that are in any college.
-This will be one place for all the operations that have to be done regarding the club.
+A website for keeping track of various clubs and activities/events carried by clubs.
+This will be a management tool for all the operations that have to be done regarding the clubs, anything from marking attendance and distributing certificates.
+The technology stack is SpringBoot and React with MySQL as a database.

+# PHASE 1 :
+Implementing 1.
+Student data entry by (Admin) 2.
+Student login and Profile filling window (Student)

 In Details SRS:
 [College-Activity-Tracker.docx](https://github.com/GhostSanket14/college-activity-tracker/files/13434961/College-Activity-Tracker.docx)